-So, now that I have you thinking about adding yet another bed to your place, let’s talk sandwiches, shall we?
-I’m referring to compost sandwiches, sheet composting, or lasagna gardening.
-Whatever name you want to call it – if you make it this fall, you’ll have a fantabulous new bed in come spring.
+So now that I have you thinking about adding yet another bed to your place, let’s talk sandwiches.
+I’m referring to compost sandwiches, otherwise known as sheet composting or lasagna gardening.
+Whatever name you want to call it, if you make it this fall, you’ll have a fabulous new bed come spring.
 Some of you may be toying with the idea of making the ultimate sacrifice and giving up part of the lawn for a garden bed.
-I whole-heartedly approve.
+I wholeheartedly approve.

-When you start a garden bed off with a compost sandwich, it’ll have excellent water holding capabilities, thus making terrific use of any rainfall.
-This bed will have few, if any weed problems.
-If weeds do appear every so often, they slide easily out of the crumbly soil.
-Best of all it’ll be pliable, nutritional, and ready for spring seeding.
+When you start a garden bed off with a compost sandwich, it will have excellent water-holding capabilities, thus making terrific use of any rainfall.
+This bed will have few, if any, weed problems.
+If weeds do appear every so often, they will easily slide out of the crumbly soil.
+Best of all, the bed will be pliable, healthy, and ready for spring seeding.

-- An assortment of carbon materials (browns) such as leaves, straw, weed-less grass hay, newspaper, shedded bark, 100% cotton clothing, etc.
+- An assortment of carbon materials (browns) such as leaves, straw, weedless grass, newspaper, shedded bark, and 100% cotton clothing

-- An assortment of nitrogen materials (greens) such as grass clippings, vegetable peelings, seed-less weeds, perennial plant clippings, coffee, tea bags, etc
+- An assortment of nitrogen materials (greens), such as grass clippings, vegetable peelings, seedless weeds, perennial plant clippings, coffee grounds, and tea bags

-- Manure from herbivores (chicken, rabbit, horse, etc – no dog or cat poop)
+- Manure from herbivores (chickens, rabbits, horses, etc.—but no dog or cat poop)

 Start with covering the entire garden area with cardboard.
-It can be corrugated or whatever you have.
+It can be corrugated or noncorrugated.
 Next, take some newspaper and lay it over the cardboard.
-You’ll want to make this layer about 2″ thick.
-Don’t get a ruler out – it doesn’t need to be exactly 2″, just make a solid layer.
-I want to mention here that you’ll want to have a hose nearby to water in between the layers to get everything moving along down the path of decomposition.
+Make this a solid layer about 2 inches thick.
+Have a hose nearby to water in between the layers to get everything moving along down the path of decomposition.

-The next layer will be some greens.
-Whatever greens your heart desires, but if you choose grass clippings, keep the layer thinner than the other materials as the grass seems to compact and not let air inside.
-Next, you’ll spread a manure layer, and then a thin layer of topsoil.
-At this point, you’ll go back to your carbons like maybe this time you’ll use straw instead of newspaper.
-You can also go back to newspaper.
+The next layer is greens.
+Use whatever greens your heart desires, but if you choose grass clippings, keep the layer thinner than the other materials, as the grass seems to compact and not let air inside.
+Next, spread a manure layer and then a thin layer of topsoil.
+At this point, go back to your carbons.

-I can’t stress enough that composting of any kind is an art – not rocket science.
+I can’t stress enough that composting of any kind is an art, not just a science.
 While there’s certainly a basic chemistry to it, you don’t need to measure and get precise.
-Make your sandwich the best you can and use varying materials while creating.
-The last layer you’ll make will be topsoil.
+Make your sandwich the best you can, and use various materials while creating.
+The last layer is topsoil.

 Be sure to water between the layers while you’re building the sandwich.
 You’re not trying to flood it, but the sandwich needs to be wet.
 Water the last layer of topsoil.
-Now, other than watering the sandwich if you have dry weather – leave it alone.
+Now, other than watering the sandwich if you have spell of dry weather, leave it alone.
 Don’t do a darned thing to it all winter.
 You’re going to be so thrilled with the soil in your new bed next spring.

-I want to mention a couple of things.
-The first is that if you were to build this sandwich in the spring, be sure to add topsoil into the layers and maybe some peat moss for good measure.
-You could plant it with veggies right then and grow a garden while everything is breaking down.
-The plants would do great – but next year’s crop would do even better.
-The second thing is that while the organic matter is breaking down, it will tend to rob some of the nitrogen from the soil that was there to begin with.
-So, you can add extra greens to combat this, bone meal, or my favorite ingredient—good old animal poop.
+- If you build this sandwich in the spring, be sure to add topsoil to the layers and maybe some peat moss for good measure.
+You can plant it with veggies right then and grow a garden while everything is breaking down.
+The plants will do great—and next year’s crop will do even better.

+- While the organic matter is breaking down, it will rob some of the nitrogen from the soil that was there to begin with.
+To combat this, you can add extra greens, bone meal, or my favorite ingredient—good old manure.